shantanugawde/YouTubePlaylistDownloader/README.md

 # hermione
-hermione.py is a simple Python script which downloads all the videos in a playlist in mp4 format
+hermione.py is a simple Python script which downloads all the videos in a playlist in mp4 format.
+It is named after Hermione Granger who was a pathological note taker and is meant especially for those who want to download entire playlist(s) of tutorials.
 ## Guide
-Use pip to install the dependencies
+Use pip to install the dependencies.
 ```
 pip -r install requirements.txt
 ```